TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 mod.py::

-   import config
+   agiza config
    config.x = 1

 main.py::

-   import config
+   agiza config
-   import mod
+   agiza mod
    print(config.x)

 Note that using a module is also the basis for implementing the Singleton design pattern, for the same reason.

-What are the "best practices" for using import in a module?
+What are the "best practices" for using agiza in a module?
 -----------------------------------------------------------

-In general, don't use ``from modulename import *``.
+In general, don't use ``kutoka modulename agiza *``.
 Doing so clutters the importer's namespace, and makes it much harder for linters to detect undefined names.

 Import modules at the top of a file.
 Doing so makes it clear what other modules your code requires and avoids questions of whether the module name is in scope.
-Using one import per line makes it easy to add and delete module imports, but using multiple imports per line uses less screen space.
+Using one agiza per line makes it easy to add and delete module imports, but using multiple imports per line uses less screen space.

-It's good practice if you import modules in the following order:
+It's good practice if you agiza modules in the following order:

 1. standard library modules -- e.g. ``sys``, ``os``, ``getopt``, ``re``
 2. third-party library modules (anything installed in Python's site-packages directory) -- e.g. mx.DateTime, ZODB, PIL.Image, etc.
 3. locally-developed modules

-It is sometimes necessary to move imports to a function or class to avoid problems with circular imports.
+It is sometimes necessary to move imports to a function or kundi to avoid problems with circular imports.
 Gordon McMillan says:

-   Circular imports are fine where both modules use the "import <module>" form of import.
-They fail when the 2nd module wants to grab a name out of the first ("from module import name") and the import is at the top level.
+   Circular imports are fine where both modules use the "agiza <module>" form of import.
+They fail when the 2nd module wants to grab a name out of the first ("kutoka module agiza name") and the agiza is at the top level.
 That's because names in the 1st are not yet available, because the first module is busy importing the 2nd.

 In this case, if the second module is only used in one function, then the import can easily be moved into that function.
-By the time the import is called, the first module will have finished initializing, and the second module can do its import.
+By the time the agiza is called, the first module will have finished initializing, and the second module can do its import.

 It may also be necessary to move imports out of the top level of code if some of the modules are platform-specific.
-In that case, it may not even be possible to import all of the modules at the top of the file.
+In that case, it may not even be possible to agiza all of the modules at the top of the file.
 In this case, importing the correct modules in the corresponding platform-specific code is a good option.

-Only move imports into a local scope, such as inside a function definition, if it's necessary to solve a problem such as avoiding a circular import or are trying to reduce the initialization time of a module.
+Only move imports into a local scope, such as inside a function definition, if it's necessary to solve a problem such as avoiding a circular agiza or are trying to reduce the initialization time of a module.
 This technique is especially helpful if many of the imports are unnecessary depending on how the program executes.
 You may also want to move imports into a function if the